RedHatInsights/rhsm-subscriptions/deploy/clowder.md

 * When you deploy with bonfire during development, specify the image and image tag you want to use like so:

-  `bonfire deploy rhsm-subscriptions -n NAMESPACE --remove-resources=false -i quay.io/my-repo/my-image=my-tag -p rhsm-subscriptions/IMAGE=quay.io/my-repo/my-image`
+  `bonfire deploy rhsm-subscriptions -n NAMESPACE --no-remove-resources=all -i quay.io/my-repo/my-image=my-tag -p rhsm-subscriptions/IMAGE=quay.io/my-repo/my-image`

   The `-i` argument overrides the image tag that you're using.
 The `-p`